chrokh/toow-old/_sources/chapters/interfaces.md

 2. The property `int Y`.
 3. The instance method `void Translate (int x, int y)`.

-These public instance members are what we would call the "interface" of the class.
+These public instance members are what we would call the "interface", or sometimes the "public interface", of the class `Coordinate`.

 ### The keyword